 STI Prevention Specialist

-- Conduct STI prevention-related training, technical assistance, quality improvement, and evaluation activities to reduce rates of STIs and improve clinic systems and outcomes throughout Los Angeles County, with an emphasis on syphilis prevention and management.
+- Conduct STI prevention-related training, technical assistance, quality improvement, and evaluation activities to reduce rates of STIs and improve clinic systems and outcomes throughout Los Angeles County, with an emphasis on adolescent health and school-based health centers.

 - Support the implementation of assessments and Technical Assistance (TA) for Title X Delegate Agencies, LAUSD wellness centers, health center and community partners who participate in STI Prevention Center activities.

-- Identify and respond to on-site and remote technical assistance needs of health centers who participate in STI Prevention Center activities (EPT, public health detailing, STI control strategies, etc.).
+- Identify and respond to on-site and remote technical assistance needs of health centers that participate in STI Prevention Center activities (EPT, public health detailing, STI control strategies, etc.).

-- Collaborate in planning the appropriate level of technical assistance for health center partners who participate in STI Prevention Center activities and effectively evaluate their STI prevention strategies.
+- Collaborate in planning the appropriate level of technical assistance for health center partners that participate in STI Prevention Center activities and effectively evaluate their STI prevention strategies.

 - Support, coordinate and implement special projects related to vulnerable populations (youth and young adults, people using drugs, people experiencing homelessness, people impacted by incarceration, etc.).